Come the Day

 Come the Day is the fifth studio album by Australian group the Seekers.
 The album was released in 1966.
 In North America, the album was titled Georgy Girl.
-The album peaked at number 10 in the Billboard albums chart and number 3 in the United Kingdom and number 7 in Australia.
+The album peaked at number 10 in the Billboard albums chart, at number 3 in the United Kingdom, and at number 7 in Australia.

 Reception

 Bruce Eder from AllMusic said: "It was on this album that all of The Seekers' varied attributes... kicked in at their peak at the same time.
 The album opens with the title track, a Woodley original that's one of the best folk-style recordings to come out of the British Invasion and also one of the Seekers' greatest performances."